aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 index_rotation = monthly
 ```

-Let’s suppose you create user.ini and set the parameter as follows:
+Create user.ini and set the parameter as follows:

 ```ini
 [cloudtrail]